 Welcome to the jazz saxophone studio at the University of Colorado Boulder College of Music!

-Many great saxophonists have visited the jazz saxophone studio, including Dave Liebman, Joe Lovano, Greg Osby, George Garzone, Jeff Lederer, Stan Sulzmann and CU alumna Tia Fuller.
+Many great saxophonists have visited the jazz saxophone studio including Dave Liebman, Joe Lovano, Greg Osby, George Garzone, Jeff Lederer, Stan Sulzmann and College of Music alumna Tia Fuller.

-Gunther explores all forms of jazz from traditional to avant-garde as well as classical music, world music and experimental electronic music.
-Gunther has performed or recorded with Dave Douglas, Ron Miles, Christian McBride, Bobby Watson, Wallace Roney, Larry Goldings, Tom Harrel, Dewey Redman, Joe Williams, The Woody Herman Orchestra and The Maria Schneider Orchestra.
-As part of New York city's "downtown" music scene for many years, he produced five recordings for Creative Improvised Music Projects (CIMP) and is co-founder of the contemporary jazz ensembles, "Spooky Actions" and "Convergence."
-Gunther received his PhD from New York University, a master's at the University of Miami and a bachelor's from Berklee College of Music.
-More
+John Gunther is a composer and multi-instrumentalist playing saxophones, clarinet and flute.
+With a restless musical spirit, he enjoys exploring all forms of jazz, from traditional to avant-garde, as well as classical music, world music and experimental electronic music.
+Gunther has performed or recorded with many notable jazz artists including Dave Douglas, Ron Miles, Christian McBride, Bobby Watson, Wallace Roney, Larry Goldings, Tom Harrel, Dewey Redman, Joe Williams, The Woody Herman Orchestra, the Vanguard Jazz Orchestra and The Maria Schneider Orchestra.
+His most recent recording, “Safari Trio” with Brad Shepik and John Hadfield, can be found on the Dazzle Jazz Record Label and his website.
+MORE